 Community service, though not required, is highly desirable and is viewed favorably during the application review process.
 Preference is given to candidates who have 200 or more hours of volunteer work with community-based organizations.
-It's preferable to see experiences working with underserved, underrepresented, or under-resourced communities.
+We prefer to see experiences where candidates serve under-resourced or underserved populations (e.g., rural, immigrant/refugee, unhoused, and other vulnerable and marginalized communities), and those who work in settings such as FQHCs, Community Health Centers, Indian Health Service, and correctional facilities.